mbaumer/us_hep_funding/docs/_states/NE.md

 <a name="NE-03"></a>
 [Back to top](#top)
 ## NE-03 -- Rep. Adrian Smith (R)
+### Committees
+Adrian Smith is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016